microsoft/botbuilder-tools/packages/Ludown/docs/lu-file-format.md

 - [PREBUILT](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/pre-builtentities) entities by using $PREBUILT:\<entityType\> notation.
 - [List](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-quickstart-intent-and-list-entity) entities by using $\<entityName\>:\<CanonicalValue\>**=**<List of values> notation.

+Due to the way entities are represented in Lu files, there are some reserved characters that **cannot be used** in entity names.
+These characters are:
+- The colon character ":"

 Here's an example:

 ```markdown